Wormnest/graphicex/graphicex/readme.md

 found elsewhere on the internet.
 * Several other bugs fixed, a few extra security checks and some extra functionality added by myself.
+* Unicode aware fixes have been added, however it needs testing by someone that has a Unicode version of Delphi.

 Todo
 ----
-* Make Unicode safe.
-Unicode aware fixes have not been added yet.
 * Make 64 bit safe and add pure pascal alternatives to asm functions.
 * Update libtif version (currently using an old libtif 3.5.7) and probably
 * at the same time change to using LibTifDelphi.